transkatgirl/KatVisualizer/README.md

 Compiling this program requires the [Rust Programming Language](https://rust-lang.org/tools/install/).

-In order to build this program as a VST3 or CLAP plugin, run the following command:
+In order to build this program as a VST3 plugin, run the following command:

 ```bash
 cargo xtask bundle katvisualizer --release